elisabettatomarchio/beyond-the-score-vs-benchmark/README.md

 If you use this code or data, please cite:

-> Tomarchio, E.G., Buccheri, R., Rescifina, A. *Beyond the Score: Benchmarking Virtual Screening Integration Strategies for Balancing Recall and Precision in Early Drug Discovery.* Int.
+> Tomarchio, E.G., Buccheri, R., Rescifina, A. *Beyond the Score: Fixed-Budget Benchmarking of Virtual Screening Integration Strategies for Decision-Centric Drug Discovery.* Int.
 J. Mol.
 Sci., submitted.

 *(DOI to be added upon publication.)*